HectorRicardo/simple-music-app/README.md

 `onSongFinished()`.
 We will be fleshing out the details of the audio player's API as we see fit throughout the course of this documentation.

-# Spliting up the architecture
+# Splitting up the architecture

 > Note before starting: some software development guides/tutorials normally introduce code samples/snippets as they present concepts for you to follow along